 What This Means for Users

 For THORSwap users, the integration is largely invisible.
 You get better execution on more swaps without changing your workflow.
-The competitive pressure between protocols also benefits the broader ecosystem by incentivizing both THORChain and Chainflip to improve their liquidity and pricing.
+The competitive pressure between routing sources benefits the broader ecosystem by incentivizing every protocol in the routing pool to improve their liquidity and pricing.

 For liquidity providers, the integration creates more flow for Chainflip pools.
-Swaps that previously went exclusively through THORChain now have a chance to route through Chainflip when the pricing is competitive.
+Swaps that would otherwise route through other protocols now have a chance to land on Chainflip when the pricing is competitive.
 This increased volume benefits LPs earning fees on Chainflip.

 The integration also demonstrates a maturing approach to cross-chain infrastructure.
 Rather than winner-take-all competition, multiple protocols can coexist and route flow based on who serves each specific swap best.
 This is how traditional financial markets work, and crypto is catching up.

 You might wonder how the THORSwap integration differs from Rango Exchange routing through Chainflip.
-The key difference is depth of integration.
+The key difference is depth of integration and scope.

-This means THORSwap can make more intelligent routing decisions between the two, considering factors like confirmation times and settlement finality that generic aggregators might not weigh as heavily.
+This focus lets THORSwap weigh factors like confirmation times and settlement finality that generic aggregators might not prioritize as heavily.

 Looking Ahead

-The THORSwap integration reflects a broader trend toward interoperability between cross-chain protocols.
-As both Chainflip and THORChain continue adding new chains and assets, the combined liquidity available through THORSwap will grow.
+The THORSwap integration reflects a broader trend toward interoperability between native cross-chain protocols.
+As Chainflip continues adding new chains and assets, the routing options available to THORSwap and Metro users keep expanding.

 For users, this means more options and better pricing.
 For the protocols, it means healthy competition that drives improvement.
 And for the cross-chain swap category overall, it demonstrates that collaboration can coexist with competition.

-Try a swap on THORSwap and watch which protocol handles your trade.
+Try a swap on THORSwap or the Metro beta and watch which protocol handles your trade.
 The routing transparency lets you see exactly when Chainflip liquidity powers your cross-chain transaction.

 Resources